github/codeql/docs/codeql/ql-language-reference/ql-language-specification.rst

 The type environment for the arguments is the same as for the call.

-A valid call with results must *resolve* to exactly one predicate.
+A valid call with results *resolves* to a set of predicates.
 The ways a call can resolve are as follows:

+-  If the call has no receiver and the predicate name is a simple identifier, then the predicate is resolved by looking up its name and arity in the visible member-predicate environment of the enclosing class.

--  If the call has no receiver, then it can resolve to a non-member predicate.
-If the predicate name is a simple identifier, then the predicate is resolved by looking up its name and arity in the visible predicate environment of the enclosing class or module.
+-  If the call has no receiver and the predicate name is a simple identifier, then the predicate is resolved by looking up its name and arity in the visible predicate environment of the enclosing module.

-   If the predicate name is a selection identifier, then the qualifier is resolved as a module (see "`Module resolution <#module-resolution>`__").
+-  If the call has no receiver and the predicate name is a selection identifier, then the qualifier is resolved as a module (see "`Module resolution <#module-resolution>`__").
 The identifier is then resolved in the exported predicate environment of the qualifier module.

 -  If the call has a super expression as the receiver, then it resolves to a member predicate in a class the enclosing class inherits from.
 If the super expression is unqualified, then the super-class is the single class that the current class inherits from.
 If there is not exactly one such class, then the program is invalid.
 Otherwise the super-class is the class named by the qualifier of the super expression.
 The predicate is resolved by looking up its name and arity in the exported predicate environment of the super-class.

-If there is more than one such predicate, then the predicate call is not valid.
+-  If the type of the receiver is the same as the the enclosing class the predicate is resolved by looking up its name and arity in the ``visible`` predicate environment of the class.

+-  If the type of the receiver is not the same as the the enclosing class the predicate is resolved by looking up its name and arity in the ``exported`` predicate environment of the class or domain type.

+If all the predicates that the call resolves to are declared on a primitive type we then restrict to the set of predicates where each argument of the call is a subtype of the corresponding predicate argument type.
+Then we find all predicates ``p`` from this new set such that there is not another predicate ``p'``where each argument of ``p'`` is a subtype of the corresponding argument in ``p``.
+We then say the call resolves to this set instead.

+A valid call must only resolve to a single predicate.

 For each argument other than a don't-care expression, the type of the argument must be compatible with the type of the corresponding argument type of the predicate, otherwise the call is invalid.